 The strategic design of a website has always had the power to create or change someone’s opinion of a product or company in a matter of seconds.
 It can ultimately be a marketer’s best friend or worst enemy.
 A good design can contribute to better SEO, higher conversions, and a better overall guest experience.

-To make sure that you’re ready for website visitors in 2021, we’ve put together some guidelines to make your website shine.
+To make sure that you’re ready for website visitors, we’ve put together some guidelines to make your website shine.

 1. Less is more for your website